 Corrosion is the deterioration of a material due to chemical interaction with its environment.
-It is natural process in which metals convert its structure into a more chemically-stable form such as oxides, hydroxides, or sulfides.
+It is a natural process in which metals convert their structure into a more chemically-stable form, such as oxides, hydroxides, or sulfides.
 The consequences of corrosion are all too common.
 Familiar examples include the rusting of automotive body panels and pipings and many tools.
-Corrosion is usually a negative phenomenon, since it is associated with mechanical failure of an object.
+Corrosion is usually a negative phenomenon since it is associated with the mechanical failure of an object.
 Metal atoms are removed from a structural element until it fails, or oxides build up inside a pipe until it is plugged.
-All metals and alloys are subject to corrosion.
-Even the noble metals, such as gold, are subject to corrosive attack in some environments.
+All metals and alloys are subject to corrosion, and even noble metals, such as gold, are subject to corrosive attack in some environments.

-Most metals are not thermodynamically stable in the metallic form; they want to corrode and revert to the more stable forms that are normally found in ores, such as oxides.
-Corrosion can also occur in materials other than metals, such as ceramics or polymers, although in this context, the term “degradation” is more common.
-Ceramic materials are relatively resistant to deterioration, which usually occurs at elevated temperatures or in rather extreme environments.
-The process is frequently also called corrosion.
-For polymers, mechanisms and consequences differ from those for metals and ceramics, and the term degradation is most frequently used.
-Corrosion degrades the useful properties of materials and structures including strength, appearance and permeability to liquids and gases.
+Most metals are not thermodynamically stable in the metallic form; they want to corrode and revert to the more stable forms normally found in ores, such as oxides.
+Corrosion can also occur in materials other than metals, such as ceramics or polymers, although the term “degradation” is more common in this context in this context.
+Ceramic materials are relatively resistant to deterioration, usually at elevated temperatures or in extreme environments, and the process is frequently called corrosion.
+For polymers, mechanisms and consequences differ from those for metals and ceramics, and degradation is most frequently used.
+Corrosion degrades the useful properties of materials and structures, including strength, appearance, and permeability to liquids and gases.

-Corrosion is electrochemical in nature because the corrosive chemical reactions involve a transfer of charge.
-The chemistry of corrosion is quite complex but it may be considered essentially as an electrochemical phenomenon.
-The metal ions go into solution causing the metal to become negatively charged with respect to the electrolyte.
+Corrosion is electrochemical because corrosive chemical reactions involve a transfer of charge.
+The corrosion chemistry is quite complex, but it may be considered an electrochemical phenomenon.
+The metal ions enter the solution, causing the metal to become negatively charged with the electrolyte.
 The difference in the charge causes a potential to develop and produces a voltage between the electrolyte and the metal.

-Corrosion, as a natural and persistent process, also involves unintended deterioration of metals sometimes with disastrous outcomes.
+Corrosion, as a natural and persistent process, also involves an unintended deterioration of metals, sometimes with disastrous outcomes.
 How big is the corrosion problem?
 The problem of metallic corrosion is significant.
-In economic terms, it has been estimated that approximately 5% of an industrialized nation’s income is spent on corrosion prevention and the maintenance or replacement of products lost or contaminated as a result of corrosion reactions.
+In economic terms, it has been estimated that approximately 5% of an industrialized nation’s income is spent on corrosion prevention and the maintenance or replacement of products lost or contaminated due to corrosion reactions.

 Corrosion is of primary concern in nuclear reactor plants.
 Corrosion occurs continuously throughout the reactor plant, and every metal is subject to it.
 Even though this corrosion cannot be eliminated, it can be controlled.